tcarcao/spellframework/README.md

 The SPELL Framework
 ==============

-The **SPELL Framework** is a framework that analysis automatically software source code.
+The **SPELL Framework** is a framework that analysis automatically the energy leaks (anomalous consumption values) of the software's source code.
 This framework encloses three separate tools that representate the methodology follow in the :green_book: [dissertation](https://github.com/tcarcao/spellframework/blob/master/spell.pdf) also present in this repo.

 This methodology is divided in the three steps that follow: